Aaryyan777/cognitive-invoice-agent/README.md

-# Flowbit AI Memory Agent (Enterprise Suite)
+# Flowbit AI Memory Agent

-This project implements a sophisticated AI Agent with **"Learned Memory"** for document automation.
-Unlike traditional systems that treat every document as a new entry, this agent improves over time by remembering past human corrections, vendor-specific patterns, and resolution histories.
+This project implements an AI Agent with **"Learned Memory"** for document automation.
+Unlike traditional systems that treat every document as a new entry, this agent improves over time by remembering past human corrections, vendor-specific patterns and resolution histories.

 ##  Features